andschar/dbreport/README.md

 database tables or R-objects (data.table, data.frame, tibble), by summarising table meta data and counting distinct entries for all (selected) columns.
-Therefore you can keep track of your ever growing database tables in your project and avoid constantly runing queries such as the one below, checking which distinct entries your columns have (at least, this was my motivation for this package 😄).
+Therefore you can keep track of your ever growing database tables in your project and avoid constantly running queries such as the one below, checking which distinct entries your columns have (at least, this was my motivation for this package 😄).

 ``` sql
 SELECT var1, count(var1) AS n